kyegomez/swarms/README.md

 from dotenv import load_dotenv

 # Import the OpenAIChat model and the Agent struct
-from swarms.models import OpenAIChat from swarms.structs import Agent
+from swarms import OpenAIChat, Agent

 # Load the environment variables
 load_dotenv()